LubnaMasood/DevOps-Project1/README.md

 ## Objective

-This project aims to create a CRUD application with utilisation of supporting tools, methodologies and technologies that capture all core modules covered during the DevOps training.
+This project aims to create a CRUD application with utilisation of supporting tools, methodologies and technologies that capture all core modules covered during the QA DevOps training.

 ## CRUD Functionaility Within the App